rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    ### Open Docker client app

-0. In the Applications folder, open the Docker app.
+0. In the Applications folder, click on the Docker.app.

    <a target="_blank" href="https://docs.docker.com/engine/reference/commandline/cli/">
    PROTIP:</a> The Docker command line stores its configuration files in a hidden directory <strong>.docker</strong> within your $HOME directory (cd ~).

+0. Click "Open" if the pop-up appears.
+0. Click "Next" at the "Welcome to Docker for Mac!".
+0. Click "OK" to the "Docker needs privileged access" pop-up.
+0. Provide your password when asked.
 0. Click the whale icon at the top of your Mac for this menu:

    ![docker-menu-281x368-59736](https://user-images.githubusercontent.com/300046/29753015-bfba2088-8b36-11e7-9697-60e4cf0c2887.jpg)

-0. If you are not a frequent user, click Preferences (or press command + comma) to un-check "Automatically start Docker when you log in".
+0. PROTIP: If you are not a frequent user, click Preferences (or press command + comma) to un-check "Automatically start Docker when you log in" to avoid using up memory.

 0. Skip to <a href="#VerifyInstall">verify Docker install</a> below.

    ### Previously